cardano-community/guild-operators/docs/graphql.md

 #### Build cardano-graphql

-The build will fail if you are running a version of node.js earlier than 10.0.0
+The build will fail if you are running a version of node.js earlier than 10.0.0 (which could happen if you have a conflicting version in your $PATH).
+You can verify your node version by executing the below:

-Refer to [Upgrading Node.js Instructions](nodejs.md) if an upgrade is required
 ```bash
 #check your version of node.js
 node -v
 #if response is 10.0.0 or higher build can proceed.
 ```

-The command below will help you compile the cardano-graphql node:
+The commands below will help you compile the cardano-graphql node:
 ``` bash
 cd ~/git
 git clone https://github.com/input-output-hk/cardano-graphql